airships: north pole quest | The Game

 Airships Book

-Based on “Airships | Designed for greatness, the illustrated history”, created by an international team and regarded to be the most beautiful book on the subject in the aeronautic literature.
+Based on “Airships | Designed for Greatness, The Illustrated History”, created by an international team and considered the most beautiful book on the subject in aviation literature.

 Petter